rocketacademy/basics-sl-docs/day02-conditional-logic/README.md

 ## Post-Class: Begin Project

 Introduce the project.
 Scissors Paper Stone is split into two parts.
-The second part will use global variables to keep track of game state.
+Part I's link is [here](https://codingbasics.rocketacademy.co/coursework/projects/project-1-scissors-paper-stone/project-1-scissors-paper-stone-part-1).
+The [second part](https://codingbasics.rocketacademy.co/coursework/projects/project-1-scissors-paper-stone/project-1-scissors-paper-stone-part-2) will use global variables to keep track of game state.

-Make sure everyone understands when the project is due.
+Make sure everyone understands when each phase of the project is due.